SofaPirate/Plaquette/docs/waves.rst

 Oscillators are powerful tools for creating dynamic, expressive systems.
 By combining their waveforms, timing functions, and phase-shifting capabilities, you can achieve intricate and synchronized behaviors.
 Modulation and randomness add another layer of complexity, enabling you to create engaging and responsive media systems.
-Explore these features and see how oscillators can bring your projects to life.
+Explore these features in Plaquette and see how waves can bring your projects to life.